myappgini/lteadmin/README.md

 ## FIX

+- fix mpi control
 - remove side bar in login
 - redirection in forgotten password
 - redirection in new user registration

 ## Changes

+- Add a right side control bar, ther you can changue the layout color and other things.
+You can customize this item.

 - Update to adminLTE 2.4.10